 How do I enrol?

 For full-time courses - you should make an application, which may be direct to the ICMP, or via UCAS.
-You may be invited to undergo an audition, which are free of charge.
+You will then be invited to attend an audition, which are free-of-charge.
 You will then be offered a course suited to your level and needs.
-Upon acceptance of your offer, you must pay full course fees at least one month before the course starts.
-Late enrolments are up to the discretion of the Admissions Team and students that have not paid their course fees may not be able to start their course.
+Upon acceptance of your offer, you will need to pay full course fees at least one month before the course starts.
+Late enrolments are up to the discretion of our Admissions Team and students that have not paid their course fees may not be able to start their course.

 what is an audition?

 An audition is the ICMP’s way to check what level your playing/singing is at and what course would best suit your talent and personal objectives.
 Auditions take place at the ICMP’s facilities in London with a member of our teaching faculty and they should take around an hour.
 Online and Video assessments can also be arranged for non-UK students.

 How will I afford the tuition fees?

-As an independent provider, the ICMP is able to pass on cost savings generated from an extremely efficient form of delivery to our students.
+As an independent provider, ICMP is able to pass on cost savings generated from an extremely efficient form of delivery to our students.
 Our degree courses offer amazing value, as students are able to access education and training of the highest quality at a fee level significantly below almost every other UK University.
 Students can also borrow fees from Student Finance like all other university students in the UK.